-My visit to a First Nations cultural centre transformed the way I saw Whistler and the world
+My visit to an Indigenous cultural centre transformed the way I saw Whistler and the world

 SUDDENLY, THE HULKING mountain looked like a lair for mythical, winged creatures.
 The misty blue islands seemed to be floating freely in the placid grey waters.
 Huge boulders were no longer just rocks, but the remnants of a battle between giants.
 And the highway I was travelling on, the famous Sea-to-Sky that runs between Vancouver and Whistler, bore traces of an ancient trade route.